MrDredD/DL-bioinform/week00/README.md

 This material is also available on a dedicated [website](https://stanford.edu/~shervine/teaching/cs-229), so that you can enjoy reading it from any device.

 ## Translation
 Would you like to see these cheatsheets in your native language?
-You can help us translating them on [this dedicated repo](https://github.com/shervinea/cheatsheet-translation)!
+You can help us translate them on [this dedicated repo](https://github.com/shervinea/cheatsheet-translation)!

 ## Authors
 [Afshine Amidi](https://twitter.com/afshinea) (Ecole Centrale Paris, MIT) and [Shervine Amidi](https://twitter.com/shervinea) (Ecole Centrale Paris, Stanford University)